KSFO (560 AM): KTAB

+The origins of KTAB can be traced to The Hour of Prayer, a daily morning religious program presented on KGO beginning in 1924 by the Reverend George W. Phillips, pastor of the Tenth Avenue Baptist Church in Oakland.
+The program generated a substantial response from listeners, convincing Phillips that radio could benefit the church.
+After KGO discontinued the program, Phillips proposed that Tenth Avenue Baptist establish its own radio station.
+The congregation approved the proposal and raised approximately $35,000 toward construction of the station.

 Until 1927, radio in the United States was regulated by the Bureau of Navigation within the Department of Commerce.
 On August 1, 1925, the bureau sent a telegram authorizing a new radio station for the Tenth Avenue Baptist Church in Oakland, California, operating on 1390 kHz.
 The station's call letters, KTAB, reflected its owner's name.

 KTAB's debut broadcast, at 8 p.m. on August 1, 1925, featured a doxology from the church choir, a classical music performance from trumpeter Grace Adams East and a speech by the Reverend George W. Phillips, the church's pastor.
 KTAB was issued a formal broadcast license on August 10, 1925, and began broadcasting daily at 1250 kHz eight days later.
-In its early months, KTAB had a noncommercial format primarily with broadcasts of church services.
+In its early months, KTAB had a noncommercial format emphasizing church services and other religious programming.
+The Hour of Prayer resumed on KTAB after the station began broadcasting and remained associated with the station after its operation was leased to commercial interests.

 On March 25, 1926, The Associated Broadcasters, a company founded by Tenth Avenue Baptist Church attendees, entered a 20-year lease agreement with the church to operate KTAB.
+The lease required the station to continue carrying certain Tenth Avenue Baptist Church programs, including The Hour of Prayer.
 The Associated Broadcasters converted KTAB into a commercial station, and owing to a temporary lack of U.S. Department of Commerce regulation of radio station wavelengths or power levels under the Radio Act of 1912, KTAB moved to a better frequency of 990 kHz in June 1926.